 - The Bureau of Labor Statistics reports that the average pay for aircraft mechanics was $69,470 in 2021.

-- Aircraft mechanic employment is projected to grow 11 percent from 2020 to 2030, which is faster than the national average.
+- Aircraft mechanic employment is projected to grow 6 percent from 2021 to 2031.

 Of course these are not the only 6 skilled trades that you can learn relatively quickly and that offer good entry level pay.
 Read about more skilled trade, construction and manufacturing careers or find a school near you and start training for your blue collar career.